websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/configuring-elements-on-content-pages.md

 ![You can use the different image resolutions from Adaptive Media in the Content Page.](./configuring-elements-on-content-pages/images/18.gif)

-Consider the following when setting the image resolution in Content Pages:
+Consider these items when setting the image resolution in Content Pages:

 - When you set the image resolution to Auto, Adaptive Media selects the best resolution for the target screen size automatically.

    ![When you set the image resolution to Auto, Adaptive Media selects the best resolution for the screen size.](./configuring-elements-on-content-pages/images/14.png)

-- You can define a fixed Resolution for a specific screen size using the [Device Display controls](./content-page-editor-user-interface-reference.md#device-display) of the Editing Toolbar and choosing the desired resolution.
+- You can define a fixed Resolution for a specific screen size using the Editing Toolbar's [Device Display controls](./content-page-editor-user-interface-reference.md#device-display) and choosing the desired resolution.
 - If Adaptive Media cannot find an appropriate resolution for the target screen, the Content Page shows the original image resolution.

 To learn more about how to use Adaptive Media, read [Using Adapted Images in Site Content](../../../content-authoring-and-management/documents-and-media/publishing-and-sharing/serving-device-and-screen-optimized-media/using-adapted-images-in-site-content.md).